solislemuslab/network-simulation-study/toy/readme.md

 ## Scripts

-- **network_estimation.jl:** read the concordance factors and the gene tree to estimate hybridizations.
+- **network_estimation.jl:** Read the concordance factors, the gene tree and the random seed to estimate hybridizations.
 This script use Distributed package to run in many Threads.
 First it no run, then Gustavo sugest to use: exeflags=“–project=$(Base.active_project())”: see following link [stackoverflow](https://stackoverflow.com/questions/70792051/package-set-up-not-propagating-to-workers-with-distributed).

   - code sequence.